khanhhado1208/top_us_youtubers_2024/README.md

 # Top U.S. YouTubers 2024 Analysis - Power BI Dashboard

 This repository contains a comprehensive Power BI dashboard and supporting resources for analyzing the performance of top U.S. YouTube channels in 2024.
-The dashboard visualizes key metrics like total views, total subscribers, average views per subscriber, and subscriber engagement rate, providing valuable insights into channel performance.
+The dashboard visualizes key metrics like total views, total subscribers, and subscriber engagement rate, providing valuable insights into channel performance.

 ## Key Features